 Bring color and character to your bedroom with a mix of home-made pieces and one-of-a-kind buys.
 Sometimes in decorating, you need to stop worrying about what goes with what and go with the flow, follow your instincts and choose patterns and pieces that make you happy.

 Opt for the warm side of the color wheel, which includes reds, oranges, yellows, and yellow-based greens.
-This exotic shade of paprika orange adds a boho vibe to this bedroom, especially when teamed with the bamboo, rattan and wicker furniture and shots of cinnamon red.
+This exotic shade of paprika orange adds a boho vibe to this bedroom, especially when teamed with other bohemian bedroom ideas, such as bamboo, rattan and wicker furniture and shots of cinnamon red.

 Neutral shades with a red or yellow base bring warm tones to a decorating scheme – layer different tones and colors for added depth.
 A contrasting color from the cool side of the color wheel can balance out a scheme dominated by warm colors, like a sharp violet with a rich yellow for example.

-When it comes to buying your bed and headboard, you should really spend the most your budget will allow as this is a long-term investment and get the largest size the room can take to give the most impact.
+When it comes to buying your bed and headboard, you should really spend the most your budget will allow as this is a long-term investment.
+Get the largest size the room can take to give the most impact.
 'Headboards are an inexpensive way of transforming a bedroom.
-They are essentially alternative forms of artwork,' advise the experts at Andrew Martin.
+They are essentially alternative forms of artwork,' advise the experts at Andrew Martin (opens in new tab).

-'During lockdown many people could access nature as often as they’d like and the ones that could sought more, as it is so valuable to our mental wellbeing, explains interior designer Emma Green at Emma Green Design.
+'During lockdown, many people couldn't access nature as often as they’d like and the ones that could sought more, as it is so valuable to our mental wellbeing,' explains interior designer Emma Green at Emma Green Design (opens in new tab).

 'The way this can be achieved is by framing, and therefore highlighting, the views out of windows by adding floral wallpaper or introducing greenery.
 This can be seen in the bedroom above, where the pale green wallpaper behind the bed links so well to the trees outside the window and seems to draw them in.'